tsmith512/tsmithcreative/_posts/2018-02-11-premortem.md

 - Each poster should have methods to drive toward that failure.
 - Have one participant from each group present their responses.

-{% picture /blog/premortem/step2-poster-finished-B.jpg --alt Another outcome poster %}
+{% picture mini /blog/premortem/step2-poster-finished-B.jpg --alt Another outcome poster %}

 In the past, we've seen things like: